google/gae-secure-scaffold-python3/README.md

 `pip install toaster-secure-scaffold-rc`

-For your convenience we also have the option to install with various other dependencies for the contrib APIs such as cloud-tasks, Datastore and Firestore.
+For your convenience we also have the option to install with various other dependencies for the contrib APIs such as cloud-tasks.

 These can be included with the `[]` syntax.
 For example all of them can be installed
 via:

-`pip install toaster-secure-scaffold-rc[datastore,firestore,tasks]`
+`pip install toaster-secure-scaffold-rc[tasks]`

 ### Setup